VGRO is one of the best growth ETFs in Canada right now.

 VGRO Growth ETF – Key Fund Facts

-Let’s now look at the VGRO ETFs Fund Facts –
+Let’s quickly take a look at the VGRO ETFs Fund Facts –

 Inception date : 25-01-2018